Real Examples of Lawsuits Involving Parked Semi-Trucks Our Firm Has Handled

 A rear-end collision is the primary accident caused by a parked semi-truck.
 Crashing into a stationary object subjects the body to significant force.
 In fact, a 20 MPH vehicle coming to an instant stop is equivalent to a seven-ton block lying on your chest.
 Because of the sheer size of a fully loaded 18-wheeler, crashing into the back of a truck is like crashing into a steel wall, often resulting in near-instantaneous deceleration.
 Since impact force is determined by the mass of an object multiplied by its deceleration, these accidents routinely result in catastrophic injuries and death.

-Often, crashing into a parked semi-truck may result in an underride accident.
-An underride accident occurs when a passenger vehicle slams into the back or side of a tractor-trailer and slides underneath the trailer – causing severe injuries or fatalities.
+Often, crashing into a parked semi-truck may result in an underride truck accident.
+An underride accident occurs when a passenger vehicle slams into the back or side of a tractor-trailer and slides underneath the trailer, causing severe injuries or fatalities.
 According to the Government Accountability Office, over 200 people lose their lives in underride crashes yearly.
 Studies have demonstrated the effectiveness of underride guards in stopping vehicles from sliding underneath the rear of a trailer.

-Preventing Collisions with 18-Wheelers Parked Beside Highways
+What Truckers Must Do to Limit Collisions with 18-Wheelers Parked Beside Highways

 Truck drivers must follow strict federal and state regulations regarding where and how trucks can be parked.
 Big rig drivers should get plenty of sleep before traveling and keep their trucks adequately maintained.
 In the event of an unavoidable breakdown, commercial drivers must follow federal law to warn passing motorists of the disabled truck.